Raw honey is good for your immune system—at least, that’s what the raw foodies say.

 In other words, pasteurization does not eliminate the risk for getting botulism from honey.
 It simply creates a more visually appealing product with a longer shelf life.

-Concise explanation of the how and why of honey pasteurization.
+Follow the links to learn the how and why of honey pasteurization.

 “Growth inhibition of foodborne pathogens and food spoilage organisms by select raw honeys”